 The notes will be subject to mandatory redemption in part on each quarterly interest payment date, from available funds.
-Unless the class A1 and A2 notes have been fully redeemed, there will be no mandatory redemption of the class B and C notes for the first five years from the closing date.
-After five years, the class A1, A2, B, and C notes will be redeemed pro rata.
+The class A1, A2, B, and C notes will be redeemed pro rata.
 While the class A notes are outstanding, pro rata redemption will be conditional upon the following:

-- The ratio of the class B and the class C notes to the aggregate outstanding of all classes of notes is twice the ratio at closing (i.e., credit support for the class A1 and A2 notes has doubled); - The balance on the principal deficiency ledger is zero; - The minimum outstanding amount of the class B and C notes is 4.76% of the notes to be issued; and - The three-months arrears balance is less than 7.5%.
+- The ratio of the class B and the class C notes to the aggregate outstanding of all classes of notes must be twice the ratio at closing (i.e., credit support for the class A1 and A2 notes has doubled); - The balance on the principal deficiency ledger must be zero; - The minimum outstanding amount of the class B and C notes must be 4.76% of the notes to be issued; and - The three-months arrears balance must be less than 7.50%.